turulomio/unogenerator/README.md

 ## Changelog

+### 0.26.0 (2022-04-04)
+- Range.start refactorized to Range.c_start.
+Range.end refactorized to Range.c_end.
+- Added getBlockValuesByRange and getBlockValuesByRangeWithCast, to get values from sheet very fast
+- Added a sleep time launch libreoffice instances to try to avoid some issues.
+- unogenerator_start detects if LibreOffice instances are already launched.

 ### 0.25.0 (2022-03-31)
 - Added ODT.addStringHyperlinks method to create hyperlinks in ODT documents.
 - unogenerator_translator.
 Removed --translate parameter.
 Now is implicit.